lmdbjava/benchmarks/results/20160710/README.md

 ## Test 5: 10 Million X 2,026 Byte Values

 In our fifth test we burden the implementations with a larger workload to see how they perform.
-We store 10 million entries with 2,026 byte values, which is roughly 19 GB RAM before implementation overhead.
+We store 10M  entries with 2,026 byte values, which is roughly 19 GB RAM before implementation overhead.

 It was hoped that all implementations above could be benchmarked.
 However